Hours of Work Per Week: 30+

 *** Prior to confirmation of employment all applicants must provide a current (dated within 6 months of hiring date) Criminal Record Check and Ministry Check.
 These checks can take up to 6 weeks to obtain, please ensure you prepare accordingly.

 As An Ideal Candidate You Possess

-• Experience working with developmental disability or mental illness: 2 years
+• Two (2) years experience working with persons with a developmental disability or mental health diagnoses.

 • MUST HAVE - Valid Class 5 Alberta Driver’s License; reliable vehicle, clean driver’s abstract and adequate insurance

 • Skills in coaching/assisting individuals in life skills, anger management, daily chores, self help & problem solving, etc.